 - Do not sign contracts or documents without reading them and completely understanding the content.
 If you are unsure, consult with an expert or attorney.

-- It is a good idea to check how much of your information is public, such as your phone number and address.
+- Check online to see how much of your information is public, such as your phone number and address.
+This is how scammers seek out their victims.

 - Never give out your Social Security Number unless you are sure it is for a legitimate purpose.

-- Help international students avoid scams by sharing this article with your network on social media using the hashtags #AvoidScams and #StudyintheStates
+- Help fellow internationals avoid scams by sharing this information with your network on social media using the hashtags #AvoidScams and #StudyintheStates

 Report to OISS